 VoltlowExtrabat= 0,000 V: If you have a backup battery you can supervise it so you do not forget to maintain it.
-A voltage around 12,6 can be reasonable for an LA battery (only available for PCB 3.0).
+A voltage around 12,6 can be reasonable for an LA battery.
 Controlled by the Bat2 input and affects the Beep output port.